basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 **Important Note** remove **-DskipTests** if you want the JUnit tests to execute during the build.

 # Release Notes
+Version 0.4
+- Corrected bug in dateStringToEpoch, changed method to dateStringMMddyyyyHHmmssSSToEpoch for clarity

 Version 0.3:
 - Fix riakts.jdbc.driver.Driver to register with DriverManager so that third party apps can use the driver
 - Create an external test project (riakts.jdbc.driver.test) to test that the driver works with third party apps